 5. Detailed explanation of what has changed that will now allow the student to comply with SAP standards, a statement of academic objectives, and corrective action plan.

 SAP Appeal Deadlines:

-Semester/Term Date Fall Semester Tuesday prior to the first day of classes Spring Semester Tuesday prior to the first day of classes Summer Terms June 28, 2024
+Semester/Term Date Fall Semester Tuesday prior to the first day of classes Spring Semester Tuesday prior to the first day of classes Summer Terms Last weekday in June

 SAP Appeals Committee and Decision: